⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Low Blood Sugar (Hypoglycemia)

-The most danger comes from the “Insulin-Like” part of its name.
-Like insulin, it has the potential to cause your blood sugar to plummet.
-But unlike a controlled, doctor-prescribed dose of insulin, it has the potential to cause hypoglycemia — a condition where blood sugar levels drop dangerously low in extreme circumstances.
-Hypoglycemia is mainly a concern due to its potential for overdosing from lack of medical oversight.
+The most danger comes from the "Insulin-Like" part of its name.
+Like insulin, it has the possible to cause your blood sugar to plummet.
+But unlike a controlled, doctor-prescribed dose of insulin, it has the possible to cause hypoglycemia — a condition where blood sugar levels drop dangerously low in extreme circumstances.
+Hypoglycemia is mainly a concern due to its possible for overdosing from lack of medical oversight.

 • 2